 When trading in a car that has negative equity, you have several options — but they can be costly, and some require a big chunk of money out of your pocket.

-Let’s take a look at how you can figure out how much negative equity you might have, along with your potential trade-in options.
+Let’s take a look at how you can figure out how much your car is worth and whether you have negative equity along with your potential trade-in options.

 How to calculate negative equity